lightning/bolts/03-transactions.md

         OP_CHECKSIG
     OP_ENDIF

-The remote node can redeem the HTLC with the scriptsig:
+The remote node can redeem the HTLC with the witness:

     <remotesig> <payment-preimage>